-How to Seal Windows for Winter
+Window Caulking: Seal Windows for Winter in 3 Steps

-Sealing windows is one of the most cost-effective ways to reduce your heating bills.
+Caulking windows is one of the most cost-effective ways to reduce your heating bills.
 But how do you know where to start?
 Here are the top three things you should do to seal your windows for winter.

-1. Locate the leaks.
+Locate the Leaks

-But, if you can’t afford an energy audit, here are also DIY methods for finding air leaks and drafts.
-Simply going from room to room on a cold, windy day and feeling for drafts around your windows is really effective.
+But, if you can’t afford an energy audit, there are also DIY methods for finding air leaks and drafts.
+Simply going from room to room on a cold, windy day and feeling for drafts around your windows is effective.
 Draw a simple floor plan and make note of which windows seem draftiest.
 Then you can fix these first.

-Caulking is easy and cheap and should be the first line of defense against winter drafts.
+Caulking around windows is easy and cheap and should be the first line of defense against winter drafts.
 Caulk around the exterior perimeter of leaky windows.
 Also, seal the crack between the interior trim and the wall with caulk, as this is where air leaking around the window frame will most likely enter the house.
 You can even temporarily seal the entire window with removable caulk if you don’t intend to operate the window in the winter.

 You’ll recover the cost of caulk or heat-shrink plastic window film rather quickly with reduced heating bills.
 But, you should also consider long-term solutions as time and money allow.
 Of course, simply replacing your windows with more efficient ones is one option.
 But, it would likely be decades before you would recover the cost of this fix.
 Before you go to this extreme, consider these options: